Program Structure

 Simulation

-• Lumbar puncture task trainer
+• Lumbar puncture and vascular access task trainers

 Ultrasound Director Erica Peethumnongsin, MD, PHD